pop/games.elijah.run/content/blog/backlog-december-2023/index.md

 I used to support the developer of this game, [SockPop][sockpop], on Patreon but cancelled never playing the games they put out every month.
 I was happy to finally give one of their published games the time it deserves.

+## What the Golf?

+[What the Golf?][golf] is a golf themed whimsical puzzle game where you are presented with levels of "golf" that get increasingly more and more bazaar.

+I would consider WtG? a "maximalist" game because it has hundreds of levels covering pretty much everything I can imagine.
+It has homages to Portal, noir spies, Super Meat Boy, World of Goo, SUPERHOT, and probably a hundred other pieces of media I didn't catch.
+Some levels are in first person -- from the perspective of the ball! -- while others are gravity bending or an alien abduction.

+This is the most whimsical game I have every played.

 ## Books

 I also ready some books this month: